Strapping in for the ride

 Softer bindings like the D.O.D, the 390 Boss and the Crux will be more forgiving.
 If you make a mistake or you slide out on a landing, you’re less likely to eat shit.
 They also make it easier to tweak your trick if you want to style out some rail or jump tricks.

-For this reason park rats, as well as kids and entry-level riders, should look towards a soft snowboard binding.
+For this reason park rats, as well as kids and beginners, should look towards a soft snowboard binding as easy-entry wrap bindings.

 Finally, if you’re an all-mountain kinda shredder, you will most likely appreciate a mid-flex pair of binders such as the Vice or the best-selling Katana.
 These offer a nice balance between response and tweakability.